Many people seem to think that the US Navy has more planes than the US Air Force. But is this commonly held belief true?

 The F-35 is a multirole stealth aircraft that was developed for both the navy and air force, in addition to other NATO countries and US allies.

-The US Navy and Air Force both have separate variants of the F-35.
+US Navy and Air Force pilots both fly separate variants of the F-35.

 The Naval version is designed to be used for carrier operations, so its internal structure is stronger, as it is designed for taking off and landing from naval carriers.